NeuroTechX/ntx_slack_archive/devices.md

  >yep, you could sacrifice a channel. but it depend on the device. if you have a DRL (or active grounding), the signal from the channel will be re-injected in the patient as part of the common mode cancelation

+10/25/2017 3:40 PM

+ **alexandre.barachant** :

+ >so i would not necessarily recommand this with openBCI for example